ArPIHomeSecurity/arpi_documentation/docs/end_users/index.md

 ### Sabotage

-You can receive sabotage alert from the security system in disarmed state as well when the tamper circiut is interrupted.
+You can receive sabotage alert from the security system in disarmed state as well when the tamper circuit is interrupted.

 ### Sessions